jaksah/tech-intro/README.md

 As you can see the new page is completely blank.
 Not even the header is there.
 We quickly realize that specifying the nav bar in both templates is extremely redundant and does not following the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), especially if we would add more pages.

 #### Using Handlebars partials for common code
-Handlebars has a feature called *partials* that let us reuse templates.
+Handlebars has a feature called *partials* that let us create reusable templates.
 We can solve the nav bar situation by specifying a *header partial* in our layout, like this:

 	<body>
 		{{> header}}